No matter what your goals or dietary preferences, meal planning can help. And this article will show you how.

 - Hormones like insulin and cortisol don’t make you fat.
 Overeating does.

-Controlling your weight does NOT require eating certain foods and avoiding others, combing foods in specific ways, or any other type of quackery.
+Controlling your weight does NOT require eating certain foods and avoiding others, combining foods in specific ways, or any other type of quackery.

-As you’ll soon see, all it requires is smart manipulation of intake.
+As you’ll soon see, all it requires is smart manipulation of calorie and macronutrient intake.

 “Low-carb dieting is the best way to lose fat.”